I-4 and C.R. 532 Improvements

-Construction projects at the Interstate 4 (I-4) and County Road (C.R.)
+Construction projects near the Interstate 4 (I-4) and County Road (C.R.)
 532 interchange are underway.
 These include projects on I-4 between C.R.
 532 and State Road (S.R.)
 429. They will improve safety and mobility in the area.
 These construction projects will be closely coordinated, and for the traveling public it will appear as one project.

 Visit Construction Info to see construction alerts about lane, ramp, and roadway closures.